-It’s the most peaceful location in all of Kathmandu valley, The Kopan Monastery, a home for Buddhist Monks who live on the premises the monastery but also invite guests into their home.
+It’s the most peaceful location in Kathmandu valley, The Kopan Monastery, a home for Buddhist Monks who live in the Monastery but also invite guests into their home.

-A the Kopan Monastery, it does not only home monks, but tourists are also invited to participate in a variety of courses and discover the way of Buddhism and to be at peace with your mind.
+The Kopan Monastery does not only home monks, but tourists are also invited to participate in a variety of courses and discover the way of Buddhism and be at peace with their minds.

-Such sessions usually run over a period of days from 5-to 15 days, where you stay and live in the boundaries of Kopan Monastery.
-There are one-day courses available too; you can find information with this link.
+Such sessions usually run over days from 5-to 15 days, where you stay and live within the boundaries of Kopan Monastery.
+One-day courses are available too; you can find information with this link.

-If all you want out of the Monastery is to add to your Kathmandu travel experience.
-You can stop by for an hour or two and wander through the monastery grounds.
+Suppose all you want from the Monastery is to add to your Kathmandu travel experience.
+You can stop by for an hour and wander the monastery grounds.

-It’ll make an excellent opportunity to take photos of the beautiful structures, enjoy a relaxing nap on the grassy areas, where time is of no issue, and even buy a few Buddhism related books and other merchandise from the Kopan Library.
+It’ll be an excellent opportunity to take photos of the beautiful structures, enjoy a relaxing nap in the grassy areas, where time is of no use, and even buy a few Buddhism-related books and other merchandise from the Kopan Library.

 - Distance from Thamel: Around 40-minutes by taxi.

 I hope you have enjoyed reading about some of Kathmandu’s most popular tourist places.
 Kathmandu is a fascinating city with an exciting history and culture.
 If you haven’t had the chance to visit yet, put it on your list of places to see!
 This vibrant city has so much to explore, from ancient temples to bustling markets.